michael2012z/BitBible/markdown/KJV/files/1Chr.md

 43. The son of Jahath, the son of Gershom, the son of Levi.

-44. And their brethren the sons of Merari stood on the left hand: Ethan the son of Kishi, the son of Abdi, the son of Malluch,Kishi: or, Kushaiah
+44. And their brethren the sons of Merari stood on the left hand: Ethan the son of Kishi, the son of Abdi, the son of Malluch,

 45. The son of Hashabiah, the son of Amaziah, the son of Hilkiah,